sangyuxiaowu/LLamaWorker/README.md

 ## Features

-- **OpenAI API Compatible**: Offers an API similar to OpenAI's, facilitating migration and integration.
+- **OpenAI API Compatible**: Offers an API similar to OpenAI's / Azure OpenAI, making migration and integration easy.
 - **Multi-Model Support**: Supports configuring and switching between different models to meet the needs of various scenarios.
 - **Streaming Response**: Supports streaming responses to improve the efficiency of processing large responses.
 - **Embedding Support**: Provides text embedding functionality with support for various embedding models.